Occupational Therapy | Autism Services | SLP | Catch A Balloon

 How can I make an appointment?

-To get started with your child's journey, please feel free to contact us directly, send us an email at info@catchaballoon.com or give us a call at (289) 278-8964 and we will set your child with a therapist tailored to their needs today.
+To get started with your child's journey, please feel free to contact us directly, send us an email at info@catchaballoon.com, give us a call at (289) 278-8964, or you can directly.
+We will set your child with a therapist tailored to their needs today.

 What is the cost of a therapy session?